SEMO expects $20.8 million budget need over next three years

 Sign up for our newsletter about the coronavirus (COVID-19)

-Despite expected funding restrictions, Vargas expressed a desire to invest in not only the institution itself but also in Southeast's faculty and staff.
-He said within the $20.8 million budget need, there is a "pool of dollars" to invest in employee salaries and strategic projects.
+Despite expected funding restrictions, Vargas expressed a desire to invest in not only the institution itself but also in Southeasts faculty and staff.
+He said within the $20.8 million budget need, there is a pool of dollars to invest in employee salaries and strategic projects.

 Vargas expressed a sentiment of keeping the university strong by limiting cuts as much as possible, and revenue growth is what the university really needs.